-The Gonzalez Law Group, PLLC has decades of experience drafting pre-marital agreements, including cohabitation agreements, post-nuptial agreements, and prenuptial agreements.
+The Gonzalez Law Group has decades of experience drafting pre-marital agreements, including cohabitation agreements, post-nuptial agreements, and prenuptial agreements.
 Our family law team will guide you and your future spouse through the drafting process and make sure your prenuptial agreement meets the standards set by the court.
-The The Gonzalez Law Group, PLLC assist clients with pre-marital agreements in all areas of Harris County include Houston, Pearland, Brookside Village, Bellaire, Cloverleaf, Channel View, and many others.
+The Gonzalez Law Group assists clients with pre-marital agreements in all areas of Harris County including Houston, Pearland, Brookside Village, Bellaire, Cloverleaf, Channel View, and many others.
 Contact our office today to learn how we can help.

 - Texas Pre-Marital Agreement Laws

 Ensuring the court accepts a pre-marital agreement is the most important component of the process.
 When it’s not accepted, the agreement holds no weight and the court will be left to decide divorce issues.